top of page

 I am a sculptor and ceramicist.
 I found clay about 15 years ago, and like everyone else who has clay in their life, I was hooked from the first touch.
 Clay is my peaceful place, a place where I can breathe, contemplate and evolve.
 I feel a humble connection to our earth, inspired by the elements, creatures great and small, and amazing people I meet along the way.

-Last year I made the shift from hobbyist to artist.
-I left my career of 30 years, I commenced studying a Diploma of Ceramics at Hornsby TAFE NSW, and settling into a life with clay.
-It has been a time of transition and learning, diving into a completely different way of life, and I am looking forward to finding my rhythm with my studio practice.
-I exhibited my first body of work, a site responsive installation, as a finalist of the Eden Unearthed Exhibition November 2022.
+Over the last two years I made the shift from hobbyist to artist.
+I left my career of 30 years, completed a Diploma of Ceramics at Hornsby TAFE NSW, and settled into a life with clay.
+It has been a time of transition and learning, diving into a completely different way of life, and finding a rhythm with my studio practice.

 I am predominantly a hand builder and figurative sculptor using a range of techniques such as slab and coil building.
 I make plaster moulds creating press moulds for my works so I can explore replication and variation.
-Attending TAFE has helped me expand my skill set and I am starting to incorporate slip casting and kurinuki into some of my work.
-I make my own slips and glazes to finish my work at Midfire cone 6.
-I enjoy working with a variety of clays and experimenting with clay and glaze waste combinations through my ReClaym process.
+I make my own slips and glazes to finish my work up to Mid-fire temperature of 1200oC.
+I enjoy working with a variety of clays and exploring clay and glaze waste combinations through my ReClaym process.
+I am an experimental style artist, I love learning and developing new techniques, that I can apply to both sculptural and functional ceramics.

 As I continue to learn and grow as a sculptor and ceramicist, the Clay Effect brings together all the elements of my journey, my passion and vision of my life as an Artist.